DGinza/Tes/README.md

 ## Properties:
 ### elements:
-Return a hash table with the values store as key:value where key is the value and value is the number of time that was repeated when add() method was used
+Returns a hash table with the values store as key:value where key is the value and value is the number of time that was repeated when add() method was used

 ## Methods: